rachelrakov/Intro_to_Machine_Learning/sections/features.md

 - Nouns: Most basically described as a person, place, or thing.
 Counting nouns can help determine how many topics are being discussed in a sentence.
 - Adjectives: Descriptors of nouns (eg. "yellow", "angry", "charming").
 Counting adjectives can help determine how often descriptive words are being added to nouns, which can demonstrate writing style.
-- Adverbs: Descriptors of verbs (eg. "quickly", "hungrily", "annoyingly").
-Counting adverbs can help determine how often the manner of the verb is modified, which can also demonstrate writing style.

 We will now compute all of the parts of speech on each sentence (row) in our dataframe.